garyfleming/feature-toggling-talk/feature-toggles.md

 ---

-# Feature Toggling - Isolation
+# Feature Toggling - All trunk, all the time

 ^	The sharper minded amongst you are thinking, "Sure, you get continuous integration, but what about isolation?
 How do you develop features together safely?"
 That's the toggle part.
 For every piece of code that is either a work in progress or not ready to go live yet, you introduce an abstraction that hides away your implementation changes.
 You then build a mechanism, a toggle, that lets you switch between different implementations.